abhi-zero/weather-app/README.md

 - **Real-time Weather Data**: Get current weather conditions for any location
 - **Location Search**: Search for cities and locations
 - **Geolocation Support**: Automatically detect and use your current location
+- **Relocate to Current Location**: Button to quickly return to your current location's weather after searching elsewhere
 - **Weather Forecasts**: View hourly and daily weather forecasts
 - **Unit Conversion**: Toggle between metric and imperial units for temperature, wind speed, and precipitation
 - **Responsive Design**: Optimized for both desktop and mobile devices